mrisaro/rrws2020/README.md

-weather_station is a collaboration between PhD Daniela B. Risaro and PhD Matias A. Risaro
+## RRWS2020 is a collaboration between PhD Daniela B. Risaro and PhD Matias A. Risaro

 10/04/2020.